hfp/xconfigure/config/cp2k/README.md

 source /opt/intel/compilers_and_libraries_2019.3.199/linux/mkl/bin/mklvars.sh intel64
 ```

 To install Intel Math Kernel Library and Intel MPI from a public repository depends on the Linux distribution's package manager.
 For newer distributions, both libraries are likely part of the official repositories.
 Otherwise a suitable repository must be added to the package manager (not subject of this document).
-For example, with `yum` installation looks like:
+For example, installing with `yum` looks like:

 ```bash
 sudo yum install intel-mkl-2019.4-070.x86_64 sudo yum install intel-mpi-2018.3-051.x86_64
 ```

 Please note, the ARCH file (used later/below to build CP2K) attempts to find Intel MKL even if the `MKLROOT` environment variable is not present.
 The MPI library is implicitly known when using compiler wrapper scripts (no need for `I_MPI_ROOT`).
-If below checks fails, the MPI's bin-folder must added to the path:
+If below checks fails, the MPI's bin-folder must be added to the path:

 ```text
 $ mpif90 --version